 What is ethos?

-Ethos examples aim to convince the audience that the advertiser is reliable and ethical.
+Ethos examples aim to convince the audience that a speaker is reliable and ethical.
 It’s easier to make a decision when someone you respect signs off on it, right?
-This is broadly the function of ethos in commercials.
+This is broadly the function of ethos.

-When an esteemed public figure endorses a product, it validates it to the end consumer.
+Additionally, when an esteemed public figure endorses a product, it validates it to the consumer.
 An ethos advertisement plays off the consumer’s respect for a given spokesperson.

 Through that respect, the spokesperson appears convincing, authoritative and trustworthy enough to listen to.
 Of the types of persuasive techniques in advertising, ethos is best used to unlock trust.